mtaylor/undercloud-live/README.md

 1. [CONTROL] Edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
 Rememver to set
    $UNDERCLOUD_MACS based on the output from when nodes.sh was run earlier.
-Then run undercloud-metadata on the control node, and refresh the configuration.
+Then run undercloud-metadata on the control node to refresh the configuration.

-        undercloud-metadata
+        sudo undercloud-metadata
-        os-collect-config --one-time

 1. [LEAF] Edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
-Then run undercloud-metadata on the leaf node, and refresh the configuration.
+Then run undercloud-metadata on the leaf node to refresh the configuration.

-        undercloud-metadata
+        sudo undercloud-metadata

 1. Copy over images, or build them on the control node for the deploy kernel and overcloud images.
 You will need the following images to exist on the